Winterthur Museum, Garden and Library: Museum

 Winterthur has been called the "largest and richest museum of American furniture and decorative arts in the world."
 It was formerly known as Henry Francis du Pont Winterthur Museum and as the Winterthur Museum and Country Estate.

-H. F. established Winterthur's main building as a public museum for American decorative arts in 1951 and moved to a smaller building on the estate.
+H. F. established the main mansion as a public museum for American decorative arts in 1951 and moved to a smaller house on the estate.
 By 1959, the museum had been expanded to accommodate a library, lecture halls, and additional period rooms.
 By the time of his death in 1969, H. F. had amassed a collection of between 50,000 and 70,000 objects.
+This includes rare silver from Marquand and Co.

-In 1969, the Louise du Pont Crowninshield Research Building, which houses the library and conservation facilities, was dedicated in honor of H. F.'s sister, a noted historic preservationist.
+The museum comprises several buildings.
+In 1969, a large building that houses the library and conservation facilities was dedicated in honor of H. F.'s sister, a noted historic preservationist, and named the Louise du Pont Crowninshield Research Building.
 A pavilion building, separate from the main house, was built in the 1960s to welcome growing crowds.
 The visitor center consisted of a cafeteria and museum shop along with an adjacent parking lot.
 In 1992, additional galleries opened in a new building adjacent to the main house.
 The galleries host special rotating and permanent exhibits.

+In 1987, Winterthur assistant curator Phillip H. Curtis was sentenced to a 7-year suspended prison sentence for stealing museum artifacts (ceramics, candlesticks, and other American decorative arts) worth $75,000.
+Curtis sold the stolen items to art dealers to fund his lavish lifestyle.
+In 1991, John Quentin Feller, a professor at the University of Scranton and authority on Chinese export ceramics, attempted to steal a Chinese serving platter from Winterthur, part of a series of thefts of 100 objects from 8 museums over 18 years.
+Feller was sentenced to 18 months in federal prison.

 Directors

-Winterthur Museum directors have included the following: Joseph Downs (1951–1954), Charles Franklin Montgomery (1954–1961), Edgar Preston Richardson (1962–1966), Charles van Ravenswaay (1966–1976), James Morton Smith (1976–1984), Thomas Ashley Graves Jr. (1985–1992), Dwight Lanmon (1992–1999), Leslie Greene Bowman (1999–2008), David Roselle (2008–2018), Carol Cadou (2018–2021), and Chris Strand (2021–present).
+Winterthur Museum has been led by eleven executive directors since its founding: Joseph Downs (1951–1954), Charles Franklin Montgomery (1954–1961), Edgar Preston Richardson (1962–1966), Charles van Ravenswaay (1966–1976), James Morton Smith (1976–1984), Thomas Ashley Graves Jr. (1985–1992), Dwight Lanmon (1992–1999), Leslie Greene Bowman (1999–2008), David Roselle (2008–2018), Carol Cadou (2018–2021), and Chris Strand (2021–present).
 The current Charles F. Montgomery Director and CEO of Winterthur is Chris Strand, who previously served as Winterthur's Brown Harrington Director of Garden and Estate and as interim CEO in the months following Cadou's departure.